troy-skim/game-development-exercise/README.md

 # Game Development

-Develop a game using object-oriented programming in Java and the Processing framework.
+Develop a game using object-oriented programming in Java and the [Processing](https://processing.org) framework.

-The goal of this assignment is to give you hands-on experience writing object-oriented code in Java.
+The goal of this assignment is to give you hands-on experience writing well-written object-oriented code in Java.

 ## Authors

 This game was created by:

 - `Your Name Here` (`Your GitHub ID Here as a link to your GitHub profile page`)

+## Starter code

+Some starter code has been included in order to show some basic concepts of working with well-structured object-oriented code using the Processing framework.
+You should delete or modify this code as necessary to complete your own game.

 ## Requirements